lobocv/itree/README.md

 Usage
 -----

-Usaging itree is simple, just type itree and an interactive tree navigator will open up in your current terminal.
+Once installed, usaging itree is simple, just type itree and an interactive tree navigator will open up in your current terminal.
 ```
 itree